 Graphic designers communicate ideas and messages through design.
 These ideas or messages can educate, inform, inspire, or entertain, depending on the needs of the client.

-Graphic designers communicate ideas and messages through a number of means.
+A successful graphic designer can communicate ideas and messages through a number of means.
 These include words, images, graphics, and video, among other mediums.

 Until the era of the internet, graphic designers worked with traditional mediums, such as print design, branding, and advertising.